tongwu-msft/azure-rest-api-specs/documentation/servicebus/create-subscription.md

 ### Response Codes

 > [!NOTE]
->  If you create a namespace with a name that contains special or encoded characters (for example, "test?Name=value&", which gets encoded to "test%3FName%3Dvalue%26"), a (401) Unauthorized exception is generated.
+>  If you create a namespace with a name that contains special or encoded characters (for example, `test?Name=value&`, which gets encoded to `test%3FName%3Dvalue%26`), a (401) Unauthorized exception is generated.

 |Code|Description|
 |----------|-----------------|